-Plane Geometry covers the simpler concepts contained within Geometry, probably things you learned in the first few months of your 10th grade Geometry class.
-As nearly a full quarter of ACT Math questions are Plane Geometry questions, it’s essential to know these topics:
+Plane Geometry covers the simpler concepts contained within Geometry, probably things you learned in the first few months of your 10th-grade Geometry class.
+As nearly a full quarter of ACT Math questions on the official test are Plane Geometry questions, it’s essential to know the following ACT math topics:

 - Basic Vocab: Line, Line Segment, Ray, Midpoint, Bisect

 - Area of Triangles and Polygons

 - Finding the Area of Circles and Squares

 Again, even though these are the ‘easier’ topics, make sure you know them all.
 Though it’s understandable to miss a really hard question, it’d be a shame to miss an easy one.
 Try out this isosceles triangle sample problem to see how sharp your skills are.

 Is there a line graph and/or coordinate plane?
 If so, that’s a Coordinate Geometry question.
 Besides these two hallmarks of Plane Geometry, have the following down pat: